What do we do with psychopathic people during a business change?

 In my career, I’ve run into a lot of them.
-On one occasion, one psychopath tried to coerce me into giving Scrum courses even when the employees refused to attend.
+On one occasion, one psychopath tried to coerce me into giving a workshop even when the employees refused to attend.

-From an organizational point of view, psychopathics are excellent professionals, because they perform almost any task successfully.
+From an organizational point of view, psychopathics are excellent professionals, because they look like they perform almost any task successfully.
 This helps the company to always mark all the “ticks” necessary to increase Agile maturity, helps managers get their bonuses, and helps the psychopathic to obtain greater prestige.

 Over the years, experience has helped me to detect psychopathic managers or consultants.
 Signs that give them away include lower visibility, excessive intimidation, conflict, stress, staff turnover, and absenteeism.

 In general, they are also embroiled inconstant conflict,and conflict management techniques seem not to workwith them.

 Agility requires execution with purpose and visions and goals that involve feelings and inspire people to move forward.In companies where organizational change is taking place and there is a psychopathic leader or consultant in charge, the focus is on processes or structures.

 The first “smell” you’ll detect is that it is all very mechanical and empty in purpose.
 Perhaps it is one of the reasons why many banks or other financial institutions create big transformations with an excessively mechanical state of agility.